jackhlay/Chessguy/README.txt

 Hello!

 Thank you for your interest in my Chess Engine. all progress is on the "Front-End-Era" branch.
-This project is written in python.
+This project is being reworked.
+Previously it was pure python, but now i'm moving to a Java front end with python back end.

 Here are the milestones:
 Surpassed:
+Working on now:

 Display a board
 Display and center pieces